skokenes/RxQ/docs/recipes/multiple-global-calls.md

     isSecure: false
 };

-// Call connectEngine with the config to produce an Observable for the Global handle const eng$ = connectEngine(config).pipe(
+// Call connectEngine with the config to produce an Observable for the Global handle.
+Share this connection with multiple subscribers const eng$ = connectEngine(config).pipe(
     shareReplay(1)
 );

-const engVer$ = eng$.pipe(
+// Once you receive the Global Handle, get the engineVersion from it const engVer$ = eng$.pipe(
     switchMap(h => engineVersion(h))
 );

-const doclist$ = eng$.pipe(
+// Once you receive the Global Handle, get the doc list from it const doclist$ = eng$.pipe(
     switchMap(h => getDocList(h))
 );

-// Console out the engine version engVer$.subscribe(console.info);
+// Log the engine version and doc list engVer$.subscribe(console.log);
-doclist$.subscribe(console.info);
+doclist$.subscribe(console.log);
 ```